So many of us want to know, what is the white stuff on Cheddar cheese?

 Due to their low moisture content, you’ll usually find that hard cheeses won’t dry out.

-Mold does require moisture in order to form, so this is something you need to be wary of.
+Mold does require moisture to form, so this is something you need to be wary of.

-You’ll also notice that mold on cheddar is typically like a green fur.
+You’ll also notice that mold on cheddar is typically like green fur.

 So, you certainly don’t have to worry about white crystals.